Ordisoftware/Hebrew-Calendar/README.md

 ## Download

-**What's new in the latest version 10**
+**What's new in the latest version 11**

-- Adar II was renamed in VeAdar.
-- Added Shabat references in celebration verses board.
-- Added options for the data layout in the monthly view : to put the lunar date on a single line before the ephemeris, to display the book name with references of parashah, to set text alignment, and to insert separator between sections.
-- Added option to select data layout order and sections to show in the monthly view.
-- Added options to display Hebrew names in Unicode chars or Latin transcription, and to keep Arabic numerals in case of Unicode.
-- Fixed image printing.
+- Add new help menu.
+- Add window for all notices.
+- Add memos for bookmarks.
+- Add previous and next buttons in parashah description box.
+- Add some keyboard shortcuts:
+    * Alt + H for help menu,
+    * Alt + N for notices window,
+    * Alt + B for bookmarks manager,
+    * Alt + Arrows to navigate between lunar days.
-- Some fixes and improvements.
+- Some improvements.
-- Optimized and refactored code.
-- Updated web links.
+- Update web links.

 [Last release](https://github.com/Ordisoftware/Hebrew-Calendar/releases/latest)